 Candidates with non-standard entry applications will be considered on the basis of relevant work experience and attainment of skills, which demonstrate an ability to study at this level.
-Students with non-standard qualifications will be asked to demonstrate evidence of ability in literacy through submission of an exploratory essay.
+Students with non-standard qualifications will be asked to demonstrate evidence of ability in literacy.
 All candidates are able to access a learning needs assessment.

-Students whose first language is not English must have a minimum standard of English at IELTS 6.
+Students whose first language is not English must have a minimum standard of English at IELTS 6